ultimatemember/ultimatemember/readme.txt

 * [Google reCAPTCHA](https://ultimatemember.com/extensions/google-recaptcha/) - Stop bots on your registration & login forms with Google reCAPTCHA
 * [Online Users](https://ultimatemember.com/extensions/online-users/) - Display what users are online with this extension

-= Development =
+= Development * Translations =

 If you're a developer and would like to contribute to the source code of the plugin you can do so via our [GitHub Repository](https://github.com/ultimatemember/ultimatemember).

+Want to add a new language to Ultimate Member?
+Great!
+You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ultimate-member).

 = Documentation & Support =

 Got a problem or need help with Ultimate Member?
 Head over to our [documentation](http://docs.ultimatemember.com/) and perform a search of the knowledge base.
-If you can’t find a solution to your issue then you can create a [support ticket](https://ultimatemember.com/support-contact/).
+If you can’t find a solution to your issue then you can create a topic on the [support forum](https://wordpress.org/support/plugin/ultimate-member).

-= Languages =

-Ultimate Member has been translated into the following languages:

-* English (US)
-* Spanish - Español
-* Spanish (Mexico) - Español (México)
-* French - Français
-* Italian - Italiano
-* German - Deutsch
-* Dutch - Nederlands
-* Brazilian Portuguese - Português do Brasil
-* Finnish - Suomi
-* Romanian - Română
-* Danish - Dansk
-* Swedish - Svenska
-* Polish - Polski
-* Czech
-* Greek
-* Indonesian
-* Simplified Chinese
-* Russian - Русский
-* Turkish - Türkçe
-* Farsi - فارسى
-* Hebrew
-* العربية

 == Installation ==